sergevar/paulgrahamblog/cleaned/pgh.md

 This is not a fast path to becoming a startup hub.
 But it is at least a path, which is something few other cities have.
 And it's not as if you have to make painful sacrifices in the meantime.
 Think about what I've suggested you should do.
 Encourage local restaurants, save old buildings, take advantage of density, make CMU the best, promote tolerance.
 These are the things that make Pittsburgh good to live in now.
 All I'm saying is that you should do even more of them.

 And that's an encouraging thought.
 If Pittsburgh's path to becoming a startup hub is to be even more itself, then it has a good chance of succeeding.
 In fact it probably has the best chance of any city its size.
 It will take some effort, and a lot of time, but if any city can do it, Pittsburgh can.

-Thanks to Charlie Cheever and Jessica Livingston for reading drafts of this, and to Meg Cheever for organizing Opt412 and inviting me to speak.